 Brazil is home to an ever-expanding expat population.
 With a resource-rich economy and booming mining, agricultural and manufacturing sectors, there is an extensive range of job opportunities for expats moving to Brazil.
-However, the country also has a vastly unequal income distribution and this can be plainly seen throughout the country.
-Despite these issues, this relatively young democracy has become one of South America’s leading economic powers.
-On a global platform, it is a resource-rich BRIC country.
+Sadly, Brazil also has a somewhat unequal income distribution and this can be seen throughout the country.
+Despite these issues, this relatively young democracy has become South America’s leading economic power.

-Speaking at least basic Portuguese will be a vital skill for expats wanting to make a life in the country.
-Without it, one will undoubtedly encounter problems when conducting business and taking care of everyday affairs.
+Speaking at least basic Portuguese will be vital for expats who want to settle in the country.
+Without it, they might get frustrated when conducting business and taking care of everyday affairs.

 Population: 212 million

 Neighbouring countries: Brazil is bordered by Venezuela, Guyana, Suriname and French Guiana to the north; Colombia to the northwest; Bolivia and Peru to the west; Argentina and Paraguay to the southwest; and Uruguay to the south.